What Does the Bible Say About Teaching Children?

 10. Proverbs 29:17 – “Discipline your children, and they will give you peace; they will bring you the delights you desire.”
 This verse emphasizes that proper discipline and teaching can lead to positive outcomes for both children and parents.

-See also What Does the Bible Say About Being Different?
+See also What Does the Bible Say About Anxiety?

 The Bible’s approach to teaching children combines the nurturing of mind, spirit, and character with the goal of forming a solid foundation for a righteous and fulfilling life.
 It emphasizes the importance of instilling values, discipline, and knowledge of God from a young age, guiding children not just toward earthly achievements but also toward spiritual maturity.